symfony/symfony-docs/service_container/tags.rst

 Tagged Services with Priority
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The tagged services can be prioritized using the ``priority`` attribute,
+The tagged services can be prioritized using the ``priority`` attribute.
+The
-thus providing a way to inject a sorted collection of services:
+priority is a positive or negative integer that defaults to ``0``.
+The higher
+the number, the earlier the tagged service will be located in the collection:

 .. configuration-block::